perscamden/asylum_diary/README.md

 Collection of my image, voice and writing.

+Disclosing my privacy to all kinds of people.

 Fake processes and fake documents.
 But they are or are backed by the authorities, so...

 ---